IzzyDaQueen/jrm_project/readme.md

 There are levels and each level gets harder.

 Your objective is to clear each maze in a limited time collecting the stated number of milk to open the lock of the house after you clear the maze.
-There are obastacles on the way such as milkmen who ask you questions.
+There are obstacles on the way such as milkmen who ask you questions.

 ## Details